Get exclusive member benefits & effect social change. Join Today

 Gastritis is inflammation of the stomach lining.
 Duodenitis is inflammation of the duodenum (the first part of the small intestine), which is located just below your stomach.
 Both gastritis and duodenitis have the same causes and treatments.

 Both conditions may occur in men and women of all ages.
 The conditions may be acute or chronic.
 The acute forms come on suddenly and last for a short time.
 The chronic forms may progress slowly and last for months or years.
-The conditions are curable and generally don’t cause any long-term complications.
+The conditions are often curable and generally don’t cause any long-term complications.

 Less common causes include: